What is the Best Font for a Resume?

 Think about how long the average recruiter will spend evaluating a resume.
 Do you think it’s 5 minutes?
 1 minute?

 If the text on your resume is difficult to read, they might decide it’s not worth that precious time.
-They don’t care how “out-of-the-box” your font looks — they just want to be able to read it.
+Recruiters don’t care how “out-of-the-box” your font looks—they just want to be able to read it easily.

 This means you need to use a font that is simple, along with a font size that you don’t have to squint at and enough white space to break up large chunks of text.
 (Read more about those two factors here.)